Dental Implants – Gainesville, FL

 Dental implants are not a new technology by any means.
 In fact, archaeologists have found signs of primitive dental implants in skeletal remains that are thousands of years old.
 However, this technology has improved dramatically in the last few decades.
-We now utilize the most effective and biocompatible titanium materials, and know how to craft implant posts to provide the best fusion with existing tissue and improved support for replacement teeth.
+We now utilize the most effective and biocompatible titanium materials, and know how to craft implant posts to provide the best fusion with existing bone and improved support for replacement teeth.
 Contact our team to reserve your consultation time to discuss dental implants in Gainesville, FL, and begin your journey to a complete, healthy smile today.

 Choosing an Implant Dentist